lorenzoeusepi77/kubernetes/README.md

 ### Create Kubernetes cluster	with Kubeadm ###
-How to Run Ansible playbook with kubernetes as clustername and centos as user for your server:
+How to run Ansible playbook with "kubernetes" as clustername and "centos" as user for your server:

  You need to change this vars according on previous step:
   - clustername = your cluster name